 Here are some popular tools:

-- Linode Images allow you to take snapshots of your disks, and then deploy them to any Linode under your account
+- Linode Images allow you to take snapshots of your disks or upload your own custom image files.
+You can then deploy them to any Linode under your account.

 - Packer helps you create multiple machine images from a single source configuration.